bossplug/bossplug-app/README.md

 ```

 # Developer TODO
 1. Grab the audio file on nodejs side, do processing, then stream to frontend to playback!
+NEED to ultimately play the audio stream w Howler !!!

 2. Clicking on a pad button opens the config for it - on mothership